Small-Bodies-Node/pds4ivy/README.rst

 Limitations
 -----------

-Ivy assumes the image can be read into memory and displayed on your screen all at once.
+Ivy assumes the image can be read into memory and displayed all at once.
 Very large images, either by volume, size, or both, are untested.
+Users looking for a basic viewer that is intended to work with any PDS4 data product should use `pds4_viewer <http://sbndev.astro.umd.edu/wiki/PDS4_Viewer>`_.

+Ivy does not export the data.
+Users looking for this functionality should read and export the data with their own software.
+The Python-based `pds4_tools <http://sbndev.astro.umd.edu/wiki/Python_PDS4_Tools>`_ or the IDL-based `readpds <https://pdssbn.astro.umd.edu/tools/tools_readPDS.shtml>`_ maybe useful in this regard.

 License
 -------